contentful/extensions/README.md

 [External API](./samples/external-api) demonstrates accessing an external API and storing the underlying data within contentful.

+[Optimizely Audiences](./samples/optimizely-audiences) demonstrates how structured content can be tagged with audience Ids loaded from an Optimizely project.

 ## Managing extensions

 > tl;dr This section explains how to manage extensions in a Contentful space  through the Contentful CLI.